-Zakat al-Fitr is an obligatory charity paid at the end of Ramadan to help vulnerable people.
-Every member of a household has to pay – or have paid for them – Zakat al-Fitr, including any children or elderly persons, so long as that family has enough food or money to feed themselves.
+Zakat al-Fitr (Fitrana) is an obligatory charity paid at the end of Ramadan to help vulnerable people.
+Every member of a household has to pay – or have paid for them – Zakat al-Fitr (Fitrana), including any children or elderly people, so long as that family has enough food or money to feed themselves.

-“The Messenger of Allah (PBUH) ordained Zakat al Fitr to purify the fasting person from indecent words or actions, and to provide food for the needy.
-It is accepted as zakah for the person who gives it before the Eid prayer; but it is a mere sadaqah for the one who gives it after the prayer.”
+“The Messenger of Allah (PBUH) ordained Zakat al-Fitr (Fitrana) to purify the fasting person from indecent words or actions, and to provide food for the needy.
+It is accepted as Zakat for the person who gives it before the Eid prayer; but it is a mere Sadaqah for the one who gives it after the prayer.”
 (Abu Dawud, Ibn Majah)

-This means that every person in each household must pay £5 for Zakat al-Fitr.
+This means that every person in each household must pay £5 for Zakat al-Fitr (Fitrana).
 This must be paid before you attend Eid prayer, but we recommend making your donation as early as possible so that we are able to distribute your donation on the days of Eid.

-Human Appeal will be delivering you Zakat al-Fitr in Yemen and Pakistan this Eid, providing either staples such as rice and flour, or the monetary equivalent so that families can choose which staple they wish to buy.
+Human Appeal will be delivering you Zakat al-Fitr (Fitrana) in Somalia, Pakistan, Palestine and Syria this Eid, providing either staples such as rice and flour, or the monetary equivalent so that families can choose which staples they wish to buy.

-Last year, your Zakat al-Fitr donations provided food to over 9,000 people in Gaza, Pakistan, and Yemen.
+Last year, your Zakat al-Fitr (Fitrana) donations provided food to over 16,000 people in Gaza, Iraq, Pakistan, Somalia, and Yemen.

-One donation can make all the difference to a family struggling to find food to eat.
+Now is the time to give your Zakat al-Fitr (Fitrana), and make all the difference to a family struggling to find food to eat this Eid.

-Donate your Zakat al-Fitr with Human Appeal today
+Donate your Zakat al-Fitr (Fitrana) with Human Appeal today.